Parkersburg, West Virginia: Geography

-Parkersburg is located at 39°15'58" North, 81°32'32" West (39.266175, −81.542139).

 According to the United States Census Bureau, the city has a total area of 12.35 sqmi, of which 11.82 sqmi is land and 0.53 sqmi is water.

 The city is situated at the confluence of the Little Kanawha and Ohio rivers.
 The Little Kanawha River divides the north and south sides of the city.
 Worthington Creek, a tributary of the Little Kanawha River, flows through the eastern part of the city.